corpusops/corpusops.bootstrap/docs/projects/vagrant.md

 # Note that the further command will overwrite your local vagrant_config.yml (backup it !?)
 ./vm_manage import ./local/$vm_file
 # Note that important --no-provision, VERY VERY IMPORTANT to save you time, MANY MANY TIME.
-./vm_manage up --no-provision
+./vm_manage up
 ```

-Note that you should always use `--no-provision`, never forget to use it each morning !
+Note that you should always use the prebacked vm !
 This will save you precious minutes, if you dont use it on the VM START, the full provision
 procedure may run, not fully but the amount of checks done will make a long procedure on the overall.
 Website wont be reinstaller nor destrcuted, but it will be a long procedure nevertheles.